clangguth/autower/README.txt

 => EXPRESS INSTALLATION
 -----------------------

-	* copy autower.dll to your flight simulator \modules directory.
+	* Copy autower.dll and autower.ini to your FS9 \modules directory.
-	* run FS2004
+	* Run FS2004
-	* That's it.

-=> THOUGHTFUL INSTALLATION :-)
+=> RECOMMENDED INSTALLATION :-)
 ------------------------------

 As mentioned above, autower comes in two flavors: a stand-alone executable and a